exxeleron/qXL/doc/RTD-Examples.md

 > Note:

-> Typically on production environment one would need to also pass username and password as parameters:
+> Typically, on production environment one would need to also pass username and password as parameters:
 > ```
 > =qRtdOpen("testRTDConnection","localhost",17010,"username","password")
 > ```